One that indicates or foreshadows

 what is to come; a forerunner.

 It’s a fitting name for the Stephens College literary journal.
-For the past several years, the publication has been a forerunner on the national level, with the magazine winning the Outstanding Literary Arts Journal Award from Sigma Tau Delta for three consecutive years.
+For the past several years, the publication has been a forerunner on the national level, with the magazine winning the Outstanding Literary Arts Journal Award from Sigma Tau Delta for six of the last nine years.